zxkevinxz/ai-hero/courses/08-first-cohort-course/05-day-4/03-choosing-the-next-action/article.md

 ## Steps To Complete

 - Create the `getNextAction` function, with all required types and schemas.
-- Don't yet implement the
+- Take a look at our existing `streamText` call and use its system prompt as inspiration for the `getNextAction` prompt.